hit9/bt.cc/README.md

   ._().Action<B>()
   ```

+  The stateful data for stateful compositors are all stored in their `NodeBlob` structs.

 * **Decorators** <span id="decorators"></span> <a href="#ref">[↑]</a>

   * `If` executes its child node only if given condition turns `true`. <span id="if"></span> <a href="#ref">[↑]</a>